pokedpeter/node-typescript-tutorial/README.md

 npx tsc --init
 ```

-We use `npx` which executes locally installed binaries we installed from `package.json`.
+We use `npx` which executes locally installed binaries that have been installed via `package.json`.

 > [!WARNING]
 > Some installation guides will recommend installing Typescript globally `sudo npm install -g typescript`.